microsoft/PowerToys/doc/devdocs/modules/powerpreview/monaco/readme.md

 ## monaco_languages.json

-[`monaco_languages.json`](/src/modules/previewpane/MonacoPreviewHandler/monaco_languages.json) contains all extensions and Id's for the supported languages of Monaco.
+[`monaco_languages.json`](/src/modules/previewpane/MonacoPreviewHandler/monaco_languages.json) contains all extensions and Ids for the supported languages of Monaco.
 The [`FileHandler`](/src/modules/previewpane/MonacoPreviewHandler/FileHandler.cs) class and the installer are using this file.

 ### Generate monaco_languages.json file